AyeChanAungThwin/Automatic-Water-Level-Controller/README-English.md

 > This is an arduino project.
 > This is useful when your switch and water tank is too far away to connect cable.
 > If following links are failed, you can find it all(Video is not included.) in folder named "Required-Libruaries-And-Project."
-> If you have any POSITIVE suggestion on this code, please let me know.
-I'll be glad to hear that.

 ## Circuit Diagrams
-> Transmitter Part
+- Transmitter Part
 <img src="main-project/circuit-diagram/transmitter.png" alt="Showing Hello world successfully!">
-> Receiver Part
+- Receiver Part
 <img src="main-project/circuit-diagram/receiver.png" alt="Showing Hello world successfully!">

 ## Explanation